mj1618/deployment-examples-gpu/README.md

 In this example we create an ECS cluster using the `p2.xlarge` instance type which have GPUs attached.
 Unfortunately Fargate does not support GPU enabled instance types so we must create ECS instances manually.

+For examples on how to incorporate a database into this setup see the example (deployment-examples-fargate)[https://github.com/mj1618/deployment-examples-fargate].

+## Get Deployed

 The basic sequence of steps is as follows:
 - Create an AWS and Terraform account and save credentials
 - Create the `deploymentuser` in AWS so we are not using root credentials